Peter Pellandine: Australia and steam power

-Back in England at Thetford in Norfolk, he founded Pelland Engineering in 1978, which designed and sold the Volkswagen-based Pelland Sports kit car.
+Back in England at Thetford in Norfolk, he founded Pelland Engineering in 1978, which made the Volkswagen-based Pelland Sports kit car from the moulds used from 1974 in Australia.
 Pelland Engineering introduced its Alfa Romeo Alfasud based Pelland Sports kit car in 1989.
 Pellandine's design was sold to Ryder Cars in 1980, then to Graham Autos, and then to Listair.
 Listair remodeled the car and sold it as the Dash.
 From 1990 Dash Sports Cars built the remodeled car, but in the mid 1990s Richard Bell acquired the rights and moved construction to Dana Point, Southern California.

 Pelland Steamer

 Returning to his interest in steam-powered cars in the 1980s, Pellandine created, with Pelland Engineering, the Pelland Steamer.
 He hoped to break steam car landspeed record. but was unsuccessful.
 The Mk II is on display at the Lakeland Motor Museum in Backbarrow, Cumbria.

 Pellandine moved back to Australia in the 1990s, where he continued to develop the Steamer, the final version being the Mark IV.
-Pellandine died in Tasmania in December 2012.
+Pellandine died in Tasmania in December 2012, at the age of 85.